mozilla-frontend-infra/codetribute/README.md

 - <Organization Name>/<Repository Name> : <Github Label 2>

 ```
-_Note: The `summary` and `introduction` field is to be rendered as markdown, allowing for bullet points, links and other simple formatting._
+_Note: The `summary` and `introduction` fields are to be rendered as markdown, allowing for bullet points, links and other simple formatting._

 ## Contributing